🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Elementor Theme Builder vs. Beaver Themer

 Theme Builder functionality is available with Elementor.
-You can find out more about Elementor Pro in our comparison post for Elementor Free vs. Elementor Pro
+You can find out more about Elementor Pro in our comparison post for Elementor Free vs. Elementor Pro.

-So, with Beaver Builder you get much better control over what you want to use.
+So, with Beaver Builder, you get much better control over what you want to use.

-Elementor vs. Beaver Builder Templates Library
+Elementor vs Beaver Builder Templates Library

-Here is where templates come into the play.
+Here is where templates come into play.
 Templates help you import a design and then customize the content in it.
 Both the builders come with professionally designed templates that you can use to speed up your website design process.

 Elementor Templates Library